beaniign/Parsec/README.md

 ###USER STORIES
-- As a user, I want to be able to add time to the timer in 15 minute increments
+- As a user, I want to be able to add time to the timer (count down)
-- As a user, I want to be able to choose the destination and amount of astronauts in each trip
+- As a user, I want to be able to choose the destination of each trip
 - As a user, I want to be able to see the trips that I have completed
 - As a user, I want to be able to see the levels of my colonies